-- Significant change in the financial instrument's credit rating; - The Group, for economic or legal reasons relating to the borrower's financial difficulty, granting to the borrower a concession that the Group would not otherwise consider; - The borrower fails to make contractual payment within 30 days and 90 days of when they fall due, except for debt securities; - Significant changes in the technological, market, economic or legal environment that have an adverse effect on the issuer; - A significant decline in the market price of debt instrument.
+- Significant change in the financial instrument's credit rating; - The Group, for economic or legal reasons relating to the borrower's financial difficulty, granting to the borrower a concession that the Group would not otherwise consider; - The borrower fails to make contractual payments within 30 days and 90 days of when they fall due, except for debt securities; - Significant changes in the technological, market, economic or legal environment that have an adverse effect on the issuer; - A significant decline in the market price of debt instrument.

-Definition of default (stage 3)
+Definition of default (Stage 3)

-The Group considers that amount due from joint ventures and associated companies, loan receivables and other receivables are in default when the counterparty fails to make contractual payments within 90 days of when they fall due.
+The Group considers that loan receivables, trade and other receivables are in default when the counterparty fails to make contractual payments within 90 days of when they fall due.
 The Group also considers that debt securities are in default when an event of default occurs and is not rectified within the prescribed grace period for remedial action as stipulated in that financial instrument.
-The Group also considers the financial asset to be in default when it is highly probable that the borrower will enter bankruptcy or have difficulty in refinancing and have no other realistic option than to restructure their debt.
+The Group also consider the financial asset to be in default when it is highly probable that the borrower will enter bankruptcy or have difficulty in refinancing and have no other realistic option than to restructure their debt.

-The Group is subject to credit risk exposure according to their relevant credit risk exposure.
+The Group is subject to credit risk exposure according to their relevant credit risk classification:

 Gross carrying amount Simplified approach HK\$'000 Stage 1 HK\$'000 Stage 2 HK\$'000 Stage 3 HK\$'000 POCI HK\$'000

-At 31st March 2022
+31st March 2023

-Bank balances and cash 001 517
+Bank balances and cash

-Unrestricted cash - 881,517 -
+Unrestricted cash 1,031,027 -

-Restricted cash - 374,330 -
+Restricted cash 188,932 -

-Amounts due from joint
+Amount due from joint ventures

-ventures and associated

-companies - 2,281,206 - -
+and associated companies 2,393,487 -

-Loan receivables - 3,323 8,812 -
+Loan receivables 18,228 6,722 -

 Trade and other receivables

-excluding interest

-receivables 54,790 90,585 -
+excluding interest receivables 67,207 53,717 -

-Financial assets at
+Financial assets at FVOCI,

-FVOCI and related
+amortised cost and related

-interest receivables - 488,644 624,368 2,781,003 763,903
+interest receivables - 95,147 3,423 5,918,962 925,538

-At 31st March 2021
+31st March 2022

 Bank balances and cash

-Unrestricted cash - 2,088,489 - - -
+Unrestricted cash - 881,517 - - -

-Restricted cash - 86,152 - - -
+Restricted cash - 374,330 - - -

-Amounts due from joint
+Amount due from joint ventures

-venture and associated

-companies - 2,126,982 - - -
+and associated companies 2,281,206 - - -

-Loan receivables - 22,639 - - -
+Loan receivables 3,323 - 8,812 -

 Trade and other receivables

-excluding interest

-receivables 33,936 100,208 - - -
+excluding interest receivables 54,790 95,585 - -

-F' ' ' ' '

-Financial assets at
+Financial assets at FVOCI and

-Financial assets at FVOCI and related interest receivables 12,913,443 285,933
+related interest receivables - 488,644 624,368 2,781,003 763,903